 Have other things that may need storage?
 Read our guide on What To Take Home and What To Store over summer break.

-We serve over 350 schools with more services like Ship to School and Direct Shipping making Collegeboxes the No. 1 choice for Student Storage and Shipping.
-Sign up with us today!
+Collegeboxes serves over 350 schools, making us the No. 1 choice for Student Storage and Shipping.
+Sign up for Collegeboxes today!